 Idea #4.
 Livestream to your community

-Livestreaming is where the real world meets the digital one.
-Not only does it bring your brand that bit closer to home – it also gives you the opportunity to deliver product announcements, training programs, and engaging how-to guides.
+Livestreaming is a great way to bring your brand that bit closer to home – it also gives you the opportunity to deliver product announcements, training programs, Q&A’s and engaging how-tos.

 Often, the best way to get started with any new marketing strategy is to look at what others are doing to engage their target audiences.

-Here are a few examples worth looking in to:
+Here are a few examples to inspire you:

 Monzo is a UK-based bank that operates entirely online, but that’s not all that makes it unusual.
 It also revolves around its community, building its products and services based on feedback from customers.
 It launches real-world events too, for bringing together fans and experts alike.

 Peer-to-peer social shopping app Depop is all about tapping into creative influencers to drive the latest trends in fashion.
 It offers a community-based mobile shopping experience in which purchase decisions are shaped by recommendations from friends and peers.

 Example #4.
 ASOS

 Fashion and cosmetic, ASOS, retailor are similar to Depop in that it revolves around product discovery empowered by a highly active presence on social media.
 It relies heavily on a diverse portfolio of influencers and engaging content to help ensure customer success.